 The Gemma Project believes that inspiring hope, providing opportunity, and fostering individual and system accountability, are the keys to rebuilding lives.
 Our work is guided by principles of dignity, respect, and a commitment to proven strategies that support successful reentry and long-term community well-being.

-~ In the past three decades alone, the number of women incarcerated in prisons and jails in the US has increased more than 750%
+In the past 3 decades alone, the number of women incarcerated in prisons and jails in the US has increased more than 750%